MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-device-categories.md

 2. From the list of assets, choose an asset and open the record.

-3. Refer to the **Connect Device Readings** section to view the device readings. <!--- Don't see this --->
+3. Refer to the **Connect Device Readings** section to view the device readings.

 ## Remotely send commands to a registered device